Microsoft/vscode-tips-and-tricks/README.md

 ### Open multiple files from Quick Open

-You can open multiple files from **Quick Open** by pressing the Right arrow key.
+You can open multiple files from **Quick Open** by pressing the Right Arrow key.
 This will open the currently selected file in the background and you can continue selecting files from **Quick Open**.

 ## CLI tool